Lithgow Floodplain Management

 Council also has a legal and moral obligation to let current and future owners know about development controls that may apply to specific property.
 Any property identified as being flood prone and that may attract development controls will have a flood notation on its s149 certificate.

-How does Council determine which properties are flood prone to notate on S149 Certificates?
+How does Council determine which properties are flood prone to notate on 10.7 Certificates?

-Flood prone land to be notated on s149 Certificates in the Lithgow LGA is identified by Flood Studies.
-The Lithgow Flood Study Review (LFSR – Lyall and Associates May 2017) is the most recent and comprehensive flood study available to Lithgow City Council.
+Flood prone land is required to be notated on 10.7 Certificates as identified by any adopted Flood Studies by Council.
+The Lithgow Floodplain Risk Management Study and Plan 2023 is the most recent and comprehensive flood study available to Lithgow City Council.

-This does not mean other land in the LGA outside of the LFSR area is not flood prone it just means we do not hold any flood studies or definitive flood levels for that land.
+This does not mean other land in the LGA outside of the catchment area of the study and plan is not flood prone it just means we do not hold any flood studies or definitive flood levels for that land.

 Does having a flood notation mean I can’t develop my land?